Bay Colony Advisory Group Inc d b a Bay Colony Advisors Buys New Holdings in The Goldman Sachs Group, Inc. (NYSE:GS)

 Bay Colony Advisory Group Inc d b a Bay Colony Advisors bought a new stake in The Goldman Sachs Group, Inc. (NYSE:GS – Free Report) in the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor bought 632 shares of the investment management company’s stock, valued at approximately $203,000.

 A number of other large investors have also modified their holdings of the company.
 Morgan Stanley raised its stake in shares of The Goldman Sachs Group by 40.0% in the fourth quarter.
 Morgan Stanley now owns 5,936,351 shares of the investment management company’s stock valued at $2,038,425,000 after purchasing an additional 1,696,350 shares in the last quarter.
-Fisher Asset Management LLC raised its stake in shares of The Goldman Sachs Group by 3.3% in the fourth quarter.
-Fisher Asset Management LLC now owns 4,900,431 shares of the investment management company’s stock valued at $1,682,710,000 after purchasing an additional 156,803 shares in the last quarter.
-Bank of New York Mellon Corp raised its stake in shares of The Goldman Sachs Group by 1.1% in the third quarter.
-Bank of New York Mellon Corp now owns 4,764,509 shares of the investment management company’s stock valued at $1,396,236,000 after purchasing an additional 52,016 shares in the last quarter.
-Putnam Investments LLC raised its stake in shares of The Goldman Sachs Group by 4.2% in the fourth quarter.
-Putnam Investments LLC now owns 2,245,996 shares of the investment management company’s stock valued at $771,230,000 after purchasing an additional 89,985 shares in the last quarter.
-Finally, Greenhaven Associates Inc. raised its stake in shares of The Goldman Sachs Group by 2.0% in the first quarter.
-Greenhaven Associates Inc. now owns 2,224,798 shares of the investment management company’s stock valued at $727,754,000 after purchasing an additional 43,922 shares in the last quarter.
+Fisher Asset Management LLC grew its position in The Goldman Sachs Group by 3.3% in the fourth quarter.
+Fisher Asset Management LLC now owns 4,900,431 shares of the investment management company’s stock valued at $1,682,710,000 after acquiring an additional 156,803 shares during the period.
+Bank of New York Mellon Corp grew its position in The Goldman Sachs Group by 1.1% in the third quarter.
+Bank of New York Mellon Corp now owns 4,764,509 shares of the investment management company’s stock valued at $1,396,236,000 after acquiring an additional 52,016 shares during the period.
+Putnam Investments LLC grew its position in The Goldman Sachs Group by 4.2% in the fourth quarter.
+Putnam Investments LLC now owns 2,245,996 shares of the investment management company’s stock valued at $771,230,000 after acquiring an additional 89,985 shares during the period.
+Finally, Greenhaven Associates Inc. grew its position in The Goldman Sachs Group by 2.0% in the first quarter.
+Greenhaven Associates Inc. now owns 2,224,798 shares of the investment management company’s stock valued at $727,754,000 after acquiring an additional 43,922 shares during the period.
 76.90% of the stock is currently owned by institutional investors and hedge funds.

+In other The Goldman Sachs Group news, Treasurer Philip R. Berlinski sold 3,750 shares of the stock in a transaction dated Thursday, April 20th.
+The stock was sold at an average price of $338.10, for a total value of $1,267,875.00.
+Following the transaction, the treasurer now owns 21,366 shares of the company’s stock, valued at $7,223,844.60.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+In other news, insider Brian J. Lee sold 3,000 shares of the firm’s stock in a transaction dated Tuesday, May 2nd.
+The stock was sold at an average price of $337.66, for a total transaction of $1,012,980.00.
+Following the sale, the insider now owns 15,052 shares of the company’s stock, valued at $5,082,458.32.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, Treasurer Philip R. Berlinski sold 3,750 shares of the firm’s stock in a transaction dated Thursday, April 20th.
+The stock was sold at an average price of $338.10, for a total value of $1,267,875.00.
+Following the sale, the treasurer now directly owns 21,366 shares in the company, valued at approximately $7,223,844.60.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders have sold 34,978,986 shares of company stock valued at $660,057,057.
+0.54% of the stock is currently owned by company insiders.

 Wall Street Analyst Weigh In

 The Goldman Sachs Group (NYSE:GS – Get Free Report) last released its earnings results on Tuesday, April 18th.
 The investment management company reported $8.79 earnings per share for the quarter, beating the consensus estimate of $8.14 by $0.65.
 The Goldman Sachs Group had a return on equity of 9.84% and a net margin of 13.23%.
 The firm had revenue of $12.22 billion for the quarter, compared to analyst estimates of $12.66 billion.
 During the same quarter in the prior year, the firm posted $10.76 earnings per share.
 The company’s quarterly revenue was down 5.5% on a year-over-year basis.
-As a group, research analysts anticipate that The Goldman Sachs Group, Inc. will post 25.74 earnings per share for the current year.
+On average, equities analysts expect that The Goldman Sachs Group, Inc. will post 25.74 earnings per share for the current year.

 The Goldman Sachs Group Dividend Announcement